Azure/autorest.go/packages/autorest.go/README.md

   # output the files to disk
   go/emitter:
     input:
-      - go-transform-m4  # this allows us to dump out the code model after transformation (add --output-artifact:go-code-model on the command line)
+      - go-transform-m4  # this allows us to dump out the code model after transformation (add --output-artifact:code-model-v4 on the command line)
       - go/text-transform # this grabs the outputs after the last step.

     is-object: false # tell it that we're not putting an object graph out